sap-linuxlab/community.sap_install/roles/sap_hana_preconfigure/README.md

 ## Requirements

 The role requires additional collections which are specified in `meta/collection-requirements.yml`.
-These are not automatically installed.
-You must install them like this:
+Before using this role, make sure that the required collections are installed, for example by using the following command:

 `ansible-galaxy install -vv -r meta/collection-requirements.yml`

 To use this role, your system needs to be configured with the basic requirements for SAP NetWeaver or SAP HANA.
 This is typically done by running role sap_general_preconfigure (for RHEL managed nodes before RHEL 7.6, community maintained role sap-base-settings can be used).

 It is also strongly recommended to run role linux-system-roles.timesync for all systems running SAP HANA, to maintain an identical system time, before or after running role sap_hana_preconfigure.

-Managed nodes need to be properly registered to a repository source and have at least the following Red Hat repositories accessible
-(see also example playbook):
+Managed nodes need to be properly registered to a repository source and have at least the following Red Hat repositories accessible (see also example playbook):

 for RHEL 7.x:
 - rhel-7-[server|for-power-le]-e4s-rpms